kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/rest-api.md

 # Pact REST API

+These are two sets of Pact REST API endpoints:

+- Pact API endpoints that can be exposed by Chainweb nodes through the Chainweb service API.
+- Pact API endpoints that are exposed locally through the Pact built-in HTTP server.

+Both sets of endpoints expose similar functionality, but the URLs you use to route API requests to each set of endpoints are different.
-For full documentation of Pact endpoints for Chainweb nodes, including sample requests and responses, see the [Pact OpenAPI](https://api.chainweb.com/openapi/pact.html).
+You can find documentation for the Pact API endpoints that are exposed through the Chainweb service API, including sample requests and responses, in [Pact endpoint](/reference/chainweb/pact) and in [Pact OpenAPI](https://api.chainweb.com/openapi/pact.html).

-## local
+## Simulate a transaction

-Use the `/local` endpoint to submit a synchronous command for non-transactional execution.
+Use the `POST http://{baseUrl}/chain/{chain}/pact/api/v1/local/` endpoint to submit a command to simulate the execution of a transaction.
-In a blockchain environment, this call would be a node-local “dirty read” that can act as a read-evaluate-print-loop for testing or a fully gassed transaction simulation and transaction validation.
+Requests sent to the `/local` endpoint don't change the blockchain state.
 Any database writes or changes to the environment are rolled back.

-`POST /local`
+You can use this type of call to perform a node-local “dirty read” for testing purposes or as a dry-run to validate a transaction.
+The request body must contain a properly-formatted Pact command.
+In response to the request, the endpoint returns the command result and hash.

 ### Query parameters

-Content type: application/json

 | Parameter | Type | Description
 | --------- | ---- | -----------